And it was still pissing down.

 Jackie motioned to Smithy to take the lady’s bag.
 ‘Can you show me, ma’am?’

 They clambered back to the top floor, and along to the flat with no padlock on the door.
-Rock music - sounded like a Bon Jovi concert inside.
+It sounded like MTV rap inside.
 Jackie lifted up the letter box and peered through.
 She wasn’t sure at first, but she could just about make out a grey shape lying on the floor; a shape very much like a curled up foetus.

 Jackie motioned to Tony.
 ‘Call an ambulance.’
 She turned to Smithy.
 ‘Get me in there quick.’